List of Pirates of the Caribbean characters: Murtogg and MullroyMurtogg and Mullroy, portrayed by Giles New and Angus Barnett, are two Royal Marines stationed in Port Royal. They serve as dull-minded characters, easily becoming distracted from their duties by getting into arguments, and are the 'civilized' equivalent of Pintel and Ragetti. Like their pirate counterparts, one is overweight, blustering, and dominant; the other is thin, semi-perceptive, and reticent.

+Jack the Monkey

-Jack the MonkeyJack is Barbossa's pet capuchin monkey, named after Jack Sparrow to mock him.
+Jack is Barbossa's pet capuchin monkey, named after Jack Sparrow to mock him.
 During The Curse of the Black Pearl, Jack is cursed with immortality, along with the rest of the crew.
 Jack temporarily becomes mortal again when Will lifts the curse, though he later steals another coin and becomes cursed again.

 In Curse of the Black Pearl, Jack is portrayed by Tara, a ten-year-old female capuchin, and Levi, an eight-year-old male.
 The skeletal monkey was added in post-production by Industrial Light and Magic.

 In Dead Man's Chest and At World's End, Jack is portrayed by Boo Boo, a twelve-year-old male and Mercedes, a ten-year-old female.
 During Dead Man's Chest, he resides on the Black Pearl.
 He is bartered to Tia Dalma, and later rejoins the resurrected Barbossa.

 In At World's End, it is shown throughout the second and third films that the crew members of the Black Pearl, particularly Jack Sparrow, like to shoot at Jack.
 Jack steals several objects, such as Will's medallion and Ragetti's wooden eye, though their owners are able to retrieve them.
 Most of the crew is not partial to Jack, with the exception of Barbossa, to whom Jack is loyal.
 At one point, Pintel and Ragetti use Jack as a makeshift cannonball and he inadvertently saves Will Turner's life.
 Jack manages to escape the Flying Dutchman with Jack Sparrow and Elizabeth Swan as the ship sinks in Calypso's maelstrom.

 In On Stranger Tides, Jack is trapped on the Black Pearl, which has been magically shrunk and confined to a bottle by Blackbeard.
 Jack Sparrow comments that the monkey is even more annoying that way.

 In Dead Men Tell No Tales, Jack is freed from the bottle along with Black Pearl, reuniting with Barbossa shortly afterward.
 After Barbossa's death, Jack becomes loyal to Jack Sparrow, returning his compass as a gesture of peace.
 It is unclear if he remains undead or if Jack's curse was broken when the Trident of Poseidon was destroyed.